muxup/muxup-site/pages/2024q4/accessing-a-cross-compiled-build-tree-from-qemu-system.md

   ensure runtimes aren't affected by the order of tests (e.g. long-running tests being scheduled last).
 * Total size of the files being exposed is ~8GiB or so.
+* Although not strictly necessary, I've tried to map to the uid:gid pair used in the guest where possible.

 ## Details: 9pfs (QEMU -virtfs)